OCA/sale-reporting/sale_comment_template/readme/DESCRIPTION.rst

    - above sale order lines
    - below sale order lines

-   Texts are copied on the invoice when you will create invoice from sale order.
+   Comments are copied on the invoice when you will create invoice from sale order.

-#. sale order lines:

-   The formatted comments can be edited directly on the sales order lines.